stroudcr/refreshingrotaries/README.md

 # Rapidfire Rachel Website

-A modern, responsive website for Rapidfire Rachel - Freedom-loving content creator, personal protection advocate, and gaming enthusiast.
+A modern, responsive website for Rapidfire Rachel - Freedom-loving American Woman Encouraging Others to Take an Actie Role in Their Personal Protection

 ## Features